aman21392/circDR-seq/README.md

 bbmap:- dedupe.sh (its use only in making exon library)(https://sourceforge.net/projects/bbmap/)

 These all software are executable to path.
+Other version of softwares might also work.

 # Create backsplice target library
 The linear target sequence is just required to create the backsplice target sequence with the help of script backsplice.sh.